Arthur William Mahaffy: Appointment to Fiji – Mahaffy report into the administration of William Telfer Campbell

 Mahaffy remained in the Solomon Islands for over six years until September 1904 when he transferred to Fiji, where he was appointed as the Colonial Secretary of Fiji, under the Governor of Fiji, Sir Everard im Thurn.

-At this time, the British Western Pacific Territories (BWPT) were administered by a High Commissioner who resided in Fiji.
+At this time, the Governor of Fiji simultaneously acted as High Commissioner for the Western Pacific.
 From 1892, the Gilbert and Ellice Islands were directly administered by a Resident Commissioner.
 In 1895, William Telfer Campbell was appointed as the Resident Commissioner, remaining in office until 1908.
 Telfer Campbell was criticised for his legislative, judicial and administrative management.
 It was alleged that he extracted forced labour from the islanders.
-In 1909, Mahaffy returned to the Gilbert and Ellice Islands Protectorates for 3 months as Assistant High Commissioner, to carry out an inquiry into this allegation. and he issued his findings, which were published in 1910.
+In 1909, Mahaffy returned to the Gilbert and Ellice Islands Protectorates for three months as Assistant High Commissioner, to carry out an inquiry into this allegation. and he issued his findings, which were published in 1910.

-In 1913, an anonymous correspondent to The New Age journal, published an article under the title "Modern buccaneers in the West Pacific", and described the maladministration of Telfer Campbell, and challenged Mahaffy’s impartiality, because he was a former colonial official in the Gilbert and Ellice Islands Protectorate.
-The anonymous correspondent also criticised the operation of the Pacific Phosphate Company Ltd, which was the company mining the phosphate deposits on Nauru and Banaba (Ocean Island) that were part of the BWPT.
+In 1913, an anonymous correspondent to The New Age journal, probably John Quayle-Dickson, published an article under the title "Modern buccaneers in the West Pacific", and described the maladministration of Telfer Campbell, and challenged Mahaffy’s impartiality, because he was a former colonial official in the Gilbert and Ellice Islands Protectorate.
+The anonymous correspondent also criticised the operation of the Pacific Phosphate Company, which was the company mining the phosphate deposits on Nauru and Banaba (Ocean Island).

 Later career

-Mahaffy was the Resident Commissioner in the Anglo-French Condominium of the New Hebrides from 1912 to 2013.
+Mahaffy was the Resident Commissioner in the Anglo-French Condominium of the New Hebrides from 1912 to 1913.
 He returned to London in 1914.
 He was appointed as the Administrator of Dominica from 1914 until his death in October 1919.

 He was appointed as an Officer of the Order of the British Empire (OBE) in the 1919 Birthday Honours.

 His family donated his Solomon Islands ethnographic collection and papers to the National Museum of Ireland.